msdalp/msdalp.github.io/_posts/2018-04-24-Java-Jersey-Filters-and-JDBI-Injection.markdown

 }
 {% endhighlight %}

-We have last two parts which implementing user roles so normal users can not add or delete users.
+Next add specific roles to user so normal users can not add or delete users.
 It will be possible thanks to `SecurityContext` that Jersey provides  and we will use the role enum we defined earlier.

 Start with implementing `Principal` interface as `AuthUser implements Principal`.
 You will implement one method which returns the name of the user.
-Also make sure you made `Role` enum public so we can use it in `SecurityContext`.
+Also make sure `Role` enum is public so it is accessible in `SecurityContext`.

 {% highlight java %}
 @Override